The Blue Hole at Headwaters Sanctuary, by the George Brackenridge Villa, Incarnate Word Campus, 4301 Broadway, San Antonio, TX 78209

-Nine dancers and six musicians of URBAN-15 will perform.
-Sister Martha Ann Kirk, Chair of the Incarnate Word Sisters International Justice, Peace, and Integrity of Creation Committee will lead the gathering and proclaim the Sisters’ Statement for Sustainability in Solidarity with the Paris Climate Agreement.
-Alyssa Cook will introduce Headwaters’ mission and history and speak on water quality and conservation in San Antonio.
+Nine dancers and six musicians of URBAN-15 performed.
+Sister Martha Ann Kirk, Chair of the Incarnate Word Sisters International Justice, Peace, and Integrity of Creation Committee led the gathering and proclaim the Sisters’ Statement for Sustainability in Solidarity with the Paris Climate Agreement.
+Alyssa Cook introduced Headwaters’ mission and history and speak on water quality and conservation in San Antonio.

 Musicians: George Cisneros, Jonathan Anderson, Steve Austad, Marisol Cortez, Bertha Franklin, Gwendolyn Fuller, Pat Wathen.

 Dancers: Catherine Cisneros, Deirdre Lacour, Yvonne Fernandez, Julie Gossell, Beckie Kretzer, Peggy Leff, Gizelle Luevano, Sylvia Maldonado, Ysleta Northam, Elva Salinas, Karen Baker, Emily Willeford.

 The co-sponsoring groups continue to unite with local, national, and international groups for education and advocacy around water and other ecological issues.